cjamescrites/mongodb-nodejs-vagrant-app/README.md

 # MongoDB Vagrant App

-## Application uses Vagrant to create two virtual machine environements for NodeJS and MongoDB.
+## Application uses Vagrant and bash scripts to create two virtual machine environements for NodeJS and MongoDB.

 ## Pre-requisites for the Application
 - Vagrant